UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 Derived-to-base conversion gives us 2 important facts:

-> First, we can bind a pointer/reference (to a base-class type) to an object of a type derived from that base class
+<mark>First, we can bind a pointer/reference (to a base-class type) to an object of a type derived from that base class</mark>

 This is why, in the previous chapter, we could do something like this: